-Mountain View School District, located in the heart of the San Gabriel Valley, is a K-8 school district comprised of ten elementary schools, one intermediate school, one middle school, a Children's Center and alternative education center for grades 5-8.
-The District, with an enrollment of approximately 5,500 students, is one of four districts serving the educational needs of students living in the cities of El Monte and South El Monte.
+Mountain View School District, located in the heart of the San Gabriel Valley, is a K-8 school district comprised of one K-3rd school, four K-6th schools, two K-8th schools, one 1st -8th school, and a Children's Center.
+The District, with an enrollment of approximately 5,800 students, is one of four districts serving the educational needs of students living in the cities of El Monte and South El Monte.
 The District employs close to 950 certificated and classified employees.